darkforest-protocol/darkforest-docs/my-docs/docs/faq.md

 ### Can I see which AI bots are visiting my site?

-Yes, you can access analytics about bot visits through the DarkForest dashboard or API.
+Yes, you can access analytics about bot visits through the DarkForest dashboard or API (under development).

 ### What if a bot changes its user agent to avoid detection?